Amid Leadership Challenge, McConnell's Fund Pledges $14M to Georgia

 Senate Minority Leader Mitch McConnell's super PAC is sending upwards of $14.2 million to Georgia for Republican Senate candidate Herschel Walker amid the state's runoff election.

-The Kentucky Republican's Senate Leadership Fund told Fox News that the advertisements would specifically target Georgia's incumbent Democratic Sen. Raphael Warnock and air on television, digital, and radio.
+The Kentucky Republican's Senate Leadership Fund told Fox News that the advertisements would specifically target Georgia's incumbent Democrat Sen. Raphael Warnock and air on television, digital, and radio.

 "SLF is all-in on electing Herschel Walker to the Senate.
 This air assault — along with our previously-announced ground game — shows we are pulling out the stops to win in Georgia and beat the Democrats," SLF President Steven Law stated.